What We Learned at Henry Stewart DAM New York 2022

 METADATA Program

 The ‘metadata program,’ however, is on-going.
 It’s part of keeping your DAM healthy and includes regular check-ins with your business partners and stakeholders.
-Tasks here might be checking controlled vocabularies and picklists for typos or duplication, adapting to a change in company terminology, and assessing whether any useful fields are missing or now feel redundant.
+Tasks here might be checking controlled vocabularies and picklists for typos or duplication, adapting to a change in company terminology, and assessing whether any useful metadata fields are missing or now feel redundant.
 As long as your DAM is active, the metadata program is, too.

 Want a Successful DAM?
 Hire a Librarian!